named-data/ndn-tools/tools/chunks/README.md

 To retrieve the latest version of a published file, the following command can be used:

-    ndncatchunks -d iterative ndn:/localhost/demo/gpl3
+    ndncatchunks ndn:/localhost/demo/gpl3

-This command will use the iterative method to discover the latest version of the file.
+This command will use the realtime method to discover the version number of the file.

 To fetch a specific version of a published file, you can use the `fixed` version discovery method.
 In this case the version needs to be supplied as part of the name.
 For example, if the version